-Composed of four audit and supervisory board members including two outside audit and supervisory board members, the Audit and Supervisory Board maintains a system which allows audit and supervisory board members to audit business execution of directors by exercising their authority and appropriate judgment from an objective perspective based on the high level of expertise and information held by each audit and supervisory board member.
+Composed of five audit and supervisory board members including three outside audit and supervisory board members, the Audit and Supervisory Board maintains a system which allows audit and supervisory board members to audit business execution of directors by exercising their authority and appropriate judgment from an objective perspective based on the high level of expertise and information held by each audit and supervisory board member.

 Nominating and Compensation Committee

-This Committee is comprised of five members: two internal directors, two outside directors, and one outside audit and supervisory board member.
+This Committee is comprised of six members: two internal directors, three outside directors, and one outside audit and supervisory board member.
 Serving as an advisory body for the Board of Directors, the Committee discusses the nomination of directors and audit and supervisory board members and the appointment of officers, as well as decisions concerning remuneration for directors, and reports the details of the discussion to the Board of Directors with the goal of ensuring fairness and transparency.

 In addition, as an advisory body for the president, the Committee discusses and reports to the president decisions concerning remuneration for officers with the goal of ensuring fairness and transparency.